sjentsch/lsjDocs/Ch12/Ch12_Regression_12.rst

 worse; on the right we have a term that increases as the model complexity increases.
 The best model is the one that fits the data well (low residuals, left hand side) using as few predictors as possible (low K, right hand side).
-In short, thit is a simple implementation of Ockham’s razor.
+In short, this is a simple implementation of Ockham’s razor.

 AIC can be added to the ``Model Fit Measures`` output Table when the ``AIC`` checkbox is clicked, and a rather clunky way of assessing different models is seeing if the ``AIC`` value is lower if you remove one or more of the predictors in the regression model.
-Thit is the only way currently implemented in jamovi, but there are alternatives in other more powerful programmes, such as R. These alternative methods can automate the process of selectively removing (or adding) predictor
+This is the only way currently implemented in jamovi, but there are alternatives in other more powerful programmes, such as R. These alternative methods can automate the process of selectively removing (or adding) predictor